timeplus-io/docs/docs/query-syntax.md

 # Query Syntax

-Timeplus Proton introduces several SQL extensions to support streaming processing.
+Timeplus introduces several SQL extensions to support streaming processing.
 The overall syntax looks like this:

 ```sql
 [WITH common_table_expression ..]